Mr Whatnot: History

 When Alan Ayckbourn revived Mr Whatnot in 1976 at the Stephen Joseph Theatre In The Round, Scarborough, several facts were recorded about the production: it had 300 different sound effects, 117 separate cues and on average there was a sound effect used every 22 seconds.

-Mr Whatnot's short excursions into the West End finished on 22 August, a mere 16 days after it opened.
+The play was essentially finished though before it had even found its feet, closing notices were posted and Mr Whatnot's short excursions into the West End finished on 22 August, a mere 16 days after it opened.
 Popular opinion has it that the musical Jeeves was Alan's biggest West End flop (and certainly in financial terms it was), but in terms of duration of the run, Mr Whatnot is the pre-eminent flop.
 Alan's first foray into the West End had been a disaster.

 Behind The Scenes: Rating Theatre